jronallo/iiif-workshop/workshop/preparation/web-server.md

 # Setting Up a Simple Local Web Server

+For some exercises to work, the files you will be editing need to be behind a web server.

-In order to serve up local files during the workshop you'll need to be running a simple web server.
+In order to serve up the local files you're editing during the workshop you'll need to be running a simple web server.
 Even if you've never run a web server on your own machine before this still ought to be easy.

 ## Chrome Extension